Chaduke/vscode-blitz3d-libsgd/README.md

-# Language support for Blitz3D
+# Language support for Blitz3D and LibSGD

 This extension enables language support for the BlitzBasic language and extends the usage of the Blitz3D program and its `blitzcc` compiler.
-Standalone parsing and type checking is implemented based on [the original Blitz3D source code](https://github.com/blitz-research/blitz3d) which is released under the zlib/libpng license by Blitz Research Ltd.
+Standalone parsing and type checking is implemented based on [the original Blitz3D source code](https://github.com/blitz-research/blitz3d) along with the new functionality provided with [LibSGD ](https://github.com/blitz-research/LibSGD) which is released under the zlib/libpng license by Blitz Research Ltd.

-> Note: This is a pre-release version.
-You might experience more bugs than usual.
+> Development on this version has been started by Chaduke on 2024-05-14

 ## Release Notes

-> To see all the changes, check the [changelog](CHANGELOG.md) or the [GitHub repository](https://github.com/denesfilotas/vscode-blitz3d).
+> To see all the changes, check the [changelog](CHANGELOG.md) or the [GitHub repository](https://github.com/chaduke/vscode-blitz3d-libsgd).

 - Bugfixes regarding includes (by [@Aryan807](https://github.com/Aryan807))
 - BBDoc support in userlibs